FractalDiane/spellbook/README.md

 You can also sign individual chapters with whatever closing you'd like.
 By default, they're signed with a newline.

 ```
-THIS WRITES "HELLO!"
+THIS WRITES HELLO!
 THREE TIMES ON THE SAME LINE

 turn to chapter Incantations
 write "Hello! " under hello